5 Pointers for Packing Up Your Kitchen Made Easy

 Human beings tend to hoard stuff.
 It is in our nature to keep things that we haven’t used for a long time just in case we might need them in the future.

 The rule of thumb is that if you haven’t used something in one year, it is highly unlikely that you will ever use it again.
-Therefore, before you start packing items into boxes, sort through everything, decide what you still use, throw out the broken appliances, and donate the rest to charity.
+Therefore, before you start packing items into boxes, sort through everything with your expert removalists Inner West, decide what you still use, throw out the broken appliances, and donate the rest to charity.

 Clean thoroughly before packing